Stacy Padula, Founder & President

 Elizabeth Berry MacKenney has been designing book covers for 20 years, and has been in the design field for several more.
 She earned her BFA in Photography, Portland School of Art (now MECA) in 1991, and her MFA in Media Design, Full Sail University, 2010.
 Beth has held many in-house design positions, and is the owner/operator of berrygraphics – graphic design services.
 Beth is also a licensed Maine Whitewater Raft Guide, and when not in her design studio she can be found chasing whitewater with her husband on their home rivers of Maine and across the U.S.

-Beth’s projects have included the hardcover designs for Gripped Part 1: The Truth We Never Told, Gripped Part 2: Blindsided, Gripped Part 3: The Fallout, Gripped Part 4: Smoke & Mirrors, and Gripped Part 5: Taylor’s Story.
+Beth’s projects have included the hardcover designs for Gripped Part 1: The Truth We Never Told, Gripped Part 2: Blindsided, Gripped Part 3: The Fallout, Gripped Part 4: Smoke & Mirrors, Gripped Part 5: Taylor’s Story, What Came After, When Did I Become the Dumpster?, Mystery at Chilmark, Mosaic: Renewing Your Mental Health with God, and Between Heaven & 42nd and Broadway.

 Jesse Sanchez, cover designer